 One reason this therapy is so unique and innovative is that this is a psychiatric medication that is being given as an episodic treatment – in other words, the plan is not to have the person continue taking it over time, every day.
 There is a discrete period of time that the MDMA is given, then it is stopped – but the effects continue.
 In the long-term, this eliminates the side effects of daily medication ingestion, and there is also less of a risk that neurotransmitters (brain chemicals) are permanently altered or depleted over time.

-How and why does the MDMA work?
+How and why might MDMA work?
 No one knows exactly.
 But there are theories.
 It seems that the MDMA is serving to catalyze the therapeutic response, creating an immediate and deep connection between the patient and therapist.
 This allows the patient and therapist to work directly with the traumatic memory without having to spend months or even years working up to it.
 So, on its own, MDMA may not cure PTSD.
 And therapy on its own doesn’t always work either.
 But if these are combined, the MDMA seems to greatly enhance the effect of the therapy.

 Possible explanations for MDMA’s influence on psychotherapy may include the following: trauma often causes dissociation and fragmentation of memories, so the MDMA may be allowing a person to look back on their trauma without dissociating, which has a healing effect.
 The fact that the MDMA reduces the fear response may also allow for a rewiring of the traumatic memory so that the friendly presence of the therapist becomes integrated into the traumatic memory, and the memory loses some of its power.